Home Compare PGHN.SW vs SCCO

 Growth

-Both look solid on growth, though Southern Copper Corporation still holds the stronger peer position.
+Both rank well on growth, but Southern Copper Corporation still holds a clear edge.

 Growth — Dominant Gap